marcusvieira88/kubernetes/README.md

 kubectl get pods // shows all pods

+kubectl describe pods web-application-deployment-7d58bbbdd-b56z7 | grep IP // you can get the pod IP, but you can only access the pods by Service.

-kubectl service service-web-application -- url // gets the service URL for access the application
+kubectl service service-web-application -- url // gets the service URL for ACCESS the application

 kubectl delete pods web-application-pod-0 // deletes the pod